 Tristan Thompson Feels Like ‘Most Hated Man In US’ Amidst Scandal: New Baby’s Giving Him Comfort

 Is Tristan Thompson sorry for allegedly cheating?
 Or is he just sorry he got caught?
-While HL learned he’s beyond ’embarrassed’ by the whole ordeal, one thing is giving him hope — his newborn daughter with Khloe Kardashian!
+While HL learned he’s beyond ’embarrassed’ by the ordeal, one thing is giving him hope — his daughter with Khloe Kardashian!

 Khloe Kardashian, 33, gave birth to her first child, a healthy baby girl, on April 12 — just two days after her baby daddy, Tristan Thompson, 27, was caught on camera on various occasions seemingly cheating on her with multiple women over the course of the past few months!
 While Tristan was at the hospital when the reality star delivered their child, it was reportedly super awkward, as Khloe’s sisters, mom, and BFF Malika Haqq were all by her side too.
 Unsurprisingly, Tristan is FEELING the heat right about now — as he should — and he is not enjoying this kind of attention.